Kirill888/benchmark-report/benchmark-report.md

 _dd.throughput_mps.plot.barh(title="Throughput (Mpix/s)", xlabel="", ax=ax[1], legend="reverse");
 ```

 Both libraries use [GDAL](https://gdal.org/) via [rasterio](https://rasterio.readthedocs.io/en/latest/) to read the data, but `stackstac` configures GDAL internal caching to optimize the re-use of the image metadata.
 This has significant positive impact on performance.
 Essentially, caching is only enabled when reading the image headers, so they don't get ejected by the compressed pixel data, because the compressed data is read without caching.
 This is especially helpful when using multiple threads in Dask workers.

 ## Wide Scenario Results

-When loading a large mosaic however,`odc-stac` has a significant advantage over `stackstac`.
+When loading a large mosaic, `odc-stac` has a significant advantage over `stackstac`.
 For `odc-stac` optimal chunk size remains the same as for the **deep** scenario: 2048 pixels.
 For `stackstac`, performance slowly improves with the larger chunk sizes.
 The best performance for `stackstac` was achieved using the largest chunk size we tried: 7168 pixels.
 Throughput achieved by `odc-stac` is almost 2.5 times higher than `stackstac`: 74.7 vs 30.1 Mpix/s.

 ```python
 _dd = (